marabooy/phpmyadmin-bluemix/README.md

 	Specifies that the web process [vendor/bin/heroku-php-apache2] and the path is [htdocs/] path is relative to the project root

 3. Your Manifest file

+4. Options.json

+    With this you can specify the url to download the phpmyadmin zip from this reduces the amount of bandwidth used during cf push
+    The hash value contains the md5 hash of the zip file (Just to make sure we are downloading/have downloaded the correct thing) :)

 ###Uses